iszczesniak/gde/README.md

 # The GDE software

-This is a minimal example for the Generic Dijkstra algorithm, which was proposed in:
+This is a minimal example for the generic Dijkstra algorithm, which was proposed in:

-Ireneusz Szcześniak, Andrzej Jajszczyk, Bożena Woźna-Szcześniak, "Generic Dijkstra for Optical Networks", Journal of Optical Communications and Networking, vol. 11, issue 11, pp. 568-577, November 2019
+Ireneusz Szcześniak, Andrzej Jajszczyk, Bożena Woźna-Szcześniak, "Generic Dijkstra for optical networks", Journal of Optical Communications and Networking, vol. 11, issue 11, pp. 568-577, November 2019